 WATERLILLIES AND LOTUS FLOWERS.

 Stonecrop, Heather, Aser, grasses.
-Climbing Roses, Eleagnus, Osmanthus, Camelia Sasanqua.
+Climbing Roses, Eleagnus, Osmanthus, Camellia sasanqua.

-FOLIAGE COLOURS (Acer, Taxodium, Metasequoia, Quercus Palustris, Nyssa, Hickory, Gingko, Persian Ironwood tree, Stewartia, Spindle tree…) Apple, pears, quinces, figs, blueburries, elderberry…
+FOLIAGE COLOURS (Acer, Taxodium, Metasequoia, Quercus palustris, Nyssa, Hickory, Ginkgo, Persian Ironwood tree, Stewartia, Spindle tree…) Apple, pears, quinces, figs, blueburries, elderberry…

-SUCCESSIVE FLOWERING of bulbs on the lans, in flowerbeds and under exposed fruit trees, Hellebores, Witch Hazel, Edgworthia, Japonese camelia, Sweet Box, Daphne, Sweetest Honeysuckle, Prunus.
+SUCCESSIVE FLOWERING of bulbs on the lans, in flowerbeds and under exposed fruit trees, Hellebores, Witch Hazel, Edgeworthia, Camellia japonica, Sweet Box, Daphne, Sweetest Honeysuckle, Prunus.

 Creation of the Arboretum

 Interview of Claudie Adeline

 It is in 2006 that Valérie and I met at the exhibition of Saint Jean de Beauregard at which we immediately got on well.
 Having been invited by her to visit her park, we travelled there and began, at first, to enrich the existing park with rare plants.

 During the planting works, she told us she had bought a plot of land of around 1 hectare at the end of her park for her horses to graze.

 Defenders of biodiversity and of the environment, we had installed next to our own collection plant nursery a 5 ha arboretum gathering over 2,000 varieties of plants.
 We invited Valérie to come and visit it.
 She was impressed by the number of plants she wasn’t acquainted with yet.
 It is following this visit that she had the idea of creating an arboretum on the plot she had just acquired.